Best Bluetooth speakers under $100 Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth speakers under $100 that you can buy in 2021.

 If you can live with this, there's much to celebrate in the sound department at the level.
 The extra power and overhauled design have resulted in some solid sonic enhancements, and aesthetically it's perhaps even cuter than the original.
 We gave this iteration five stars for sound.
 Will five hours get you through a day at the beach or a lazy picnic in the park though?
 Probably best to take a wireless charger.

 Read the full review: JBL Go 3

 It's nowhere near as rugged as the Wonderboom 2, but this homebody of a smart speaker makes it easy to ask Amazon Alexa to play your favorite track, tell you the weather or control Alexa-compatible smart home devices.

-The Echo Dot is also one of the most affordable ways to bring Alexa, the Amazon's impressive AI-powered voice assistant, into your home – especially since it has just been superseded by the 4th gen. model, above.
+The Echo Dot is also one of the most affordable ways to bring Alexa, the Amazon's impressive AI-powered voice assistant, into your home – especially since this model has just been superseded by the 4th gen. iteration, above.
 Even better, the Echo Dot can be integrated into a ton of smart home and AV products, from the humble Ring doorbell to high-end multi-room audio systems.

 You need to connect the Echo Dot to power so while it's hands-free, it's not particularly 'portable'.
-Sound quality is excellent for a $50 speaker: voices are full-bodied and treble is smooth.
+Sound quality is excellent for such an inexpensive speaker: voices are full-bodied and treble is smooth.
 Amazon also claims it's 70 percent louder than the previous Echo Dot.